 Cycling: Lake Glendale Recreation Area or Tunnel Hill State Trail

-Fishing: Bay Creek Lake #5
+Fishing: Bay Creek Lake #5 (or try a guided fishing trip)

 Guided Horseback Riding: Giant City Stables